Blog

 More recently, research has been conducted regarding the validity of using the PAI as a measure of psychopathy (Douglas et al., 2007).
 As stated above, using the PCL-R is the current standard in the field.
 However, due to the limitations of the instrument, there is an increased emphasis on using the PAI in place of the PCL-R (Douglas et al., 2007).

-Salekin et al. (1997) observed scores on the PCL-R, PAI -ANT scale, ... read more
+Salekin et al. (1997) observed scores on the PCL-R, PAI -ANT scale, and Personality Disorder Examination (PDE) were negatively correlated with ...

 October 28, 2011